GLOBUS: Purpose and controversy

+The installation is included as a dedicated sensor in the world-wide United States Space Surveillance Network for tracking objects orbiting Earth.
 Raytheon, the company that built Globus II, previously described it on their website as a radar "originally designed to collect intelligence data against ballistic missiles".
 The website has since been removed by request of the US DoD.

 In April 1998, a Norwegian journalist, Inge Sellevåg, from the daily newspaper Bergens Tidende discovered that NASA had no knowledge of a new radar being added to the system, despite the Globus II nearing operational condition.
 This led her to suspect it had other purposes, and Sellevåg discovered that it was also going to be used for national purposes such as intelligence gathering.

 In 2000, during a storm, the radome was torn off and uncovered the Globus II radar dish.
 At that time it was pointing directly towards Russia.
 A local newspaper editor commented: "I'm not an expert, but I thought space was in the sky."
 Official comments claimed that the radar was still being tested and that it being pointed towards Russia was a pure coincidence.
 NIS official Tom Rykkin stated "if you use a small part of the brain, you know this also has an intelligence mission. ...
 In the intelligence business, there are certain things you don't make public.
 It is the nature of the business."
 The Russian Defense Ministry raised complaints that the radar installation violates the Anti-Ballistic Missile Treaty and were supported in this claim by missile defense expert Theodore Postol of the Massachusetts Institute of Technology.

 In March 2017, nine Russian bombers took off from Russia's nearby Kola Peninsula and executed a mock air strike against the radar station, flying in attack formation and turning back just before breaching Norwegian airspace.
 Then in February of the following year, a very similar mock strike was carried out by eleven Russian fighter jets.